Renault Kwid: Renault City K-ZE

 The Renault City K-ZE is a battery electric version of Renault Kwid, manufactured since 2019 in a facility in Shiyan, Hubei owned by eGT New Energy Automotive, a joint venture between Dongfeng, Renault and Nissan.
 A concept car was shown initially at the 2018 Paris Motor Show, and the final production model debuted in April 2019 at Shanghai Motor Show, going on sale later in September.
 Using a dedicated variant of the CMF-A platform, named CMFA-EV, the K-ZE is Renault's smallest electric vehicle, sitting beneath the Renault Zoe.
 It is notable for its low price, starting at less than $8,700 after incentives.

 The model also introduced first hand the facelift for the ICE-powered Renault Kwid, launched in India in October 2019.
 In the front, the City K-ZE featured split headlamps consisting of LED daytime running lights, turning lights and positioning lights in the top portion and the main beam in the bottom portion.
 It also received tail lights with C-shaped LED light guides.
 Each wheel is fixed by 4 nuts instead of 3 like on the ICE versions.
-The electric models are not produced in a right-hand drive configuration.
+Currently, the electric models are not produced in a right-hand drive configuration.

 Specifications

-The vehicle uses a 26.8 kWh lithium ion battery and is powered by a 33 kW, 125 Nm front-mounted electric motor driving the front wheels.
+The vehicle uses a 26.8 kWh lithium-ion battery and is powered by a 33 kW, 125 Nm front-mounted electric motor driving the front wheels.

 DC fast charging from 0% to 80% takes 50 minutes.

 The EPA range is not given and can be estimated at 100 mi; this is based on the car's NEDC range and the ratio of the EPA range to the NEDC range available for another BEV city car, the Smart EQ Fortwo.
 While the car is rated at 271 km in China, this is based on the NEDC cycle, no longer in use in Europe as it gives wildly inaccurate results, especially for EVs.

 Optional equipment includes an infotainment system with a 8 in touchscreen, a backup camera and manual air conditioning.
 A smartphone app allows remote monitoring of the vehicle's status.